wormsan/stickto/README.md

 * options
     * type: Object
-    * description: set `z-index` and/or css class name when sticker is sticking at top
+    * description: customize `z-index` and/or css class name when sticker is sticking at top
     * optional: yes
     * default: `{zIndex: 20, className: 'stickto-auto-generated-sticker'}`
     * zIndex